 The PEARC Conference Series is committed to protecting the privacy of our attendees.

-This Policy will apply to personal information ACM collects or otherwise receives about third parties (“you“), including ACM members (“Members“), when you use our Web Site or otherwise engage with us.
-Personal information which is provided to us, or otherwise obtained by us, from which you can be identified (“Personal Information“) will only be used in the manner set out in this Policy.
-By visiting and/or contacting us through the Web Site (or otherwise engaging with us), you need to be aware that we may collect, use and transfer your Personal Information in the manner described in this Policy.
+This Policy will apply to personal information ACM collects or otherwise receives about third parties (“you”), including ACM members (“Members”), when you use our Web Site or otherwise engage with us.
+Personal information that is provided to us or otherwise obtained by us from which you can be identified (“Personal Information”) will only be used in the manner set out in this Policy.
+By visiting and/or contacting us through the Web Site (or otherwise engaging with us), you need to be aware that we may collect, use, and transfer your Personal Information in the manner described in this Policy.

 1. How We Collect and Use Your Personal Information